Catskill909/chatroom/README.md

 - Real-time chat with instant message delivery
 - Audio file upload and playback in chat (with metadata and cover art)
-- Custom avatar upload and display for each user
+- Custom avatar upload and management for each user
-- Image sharing in chat messages with automatic resizing
+- Image sharing in chat messages with click-to-enlarge modal
-- User list with avatars
+- User list with avatars and online status
+- Audio notification settings (enable/disable sounds)
 - Responsive UI with shadcn-ui and Tailwind CSS
 - All state synchronized via backend events (no local-only state)
 - Deep logging and error handling

-## Audio & Image Upload
+#### Audio & Image Upload

 The chat supports audio and image sharing with the following features:
 - Click the audio or image icon in the chat input to select a file